verveguy/tana-helper/README.md

 # Installation
 `tana-helper` includes a python base API service and a React Typescript web app.

-You can either install from source (instructions below), or if you are on a Mac you can try the pre-built .app package.
-Check the Releases section of this github repository for latest downlodable .dmg disk image.
+You can either install from source (instructions below), or if you are on a Mac or Windows you can try the pre-built application packages.
+Check the Releases section of this github repository for latest downlodable Mac .dmg disk image and Windows .zip archives.

 ## Prebuilt Mac OS .app

 Mac OS app bundles have been tested on Monterey (12.x), Ventura (13.x) and Sonoma (14.x) on both Intel and Apple Silicon.
 If you have any problems with these, please add an issue here or come find me on the Tana slack community.

 To launch `tana-helper`, double-click the Mac .app.
-You'll get a menu bar app with a single `Start tana-helper` menu item.
-This will launch a Terminal window showing the log as the helper service starts up.

 ## Prebuilt Windows .exe
 Windows prebuilt binaries have been tested on Windows 11.

+# Startup

 To launch `tana-helper`, double-click the .exe.
-You'll get a task bar app with a single `Start tana-helper` menu item available via right-click.
-This will launch a Command console window showing the log as the helper service starts up.
+You'll get a task bar app with a menu that has `Start / Stop tana-helper` menu items and `Open Web UI` available via right-click.
+To view the logs, use the Web UI and select Log view.

 # Installation from source